ankschoubey/old-blog/_posts/2022-03-18-saving-time.md

 # Limit time/spike

-Almost all tasks can be estimated.
+Almost all tasks can be estimated to a few hours or a day.
+Even if someone estimates a task to a day, he/she will really actually work on it for a few hours.
+So aim to estimate to hours.

 If a task isn't estimatable, it needs to be broken down.

-Once the task is estimates to hours.
-Pomodoro or something similar can be used.
+Once the task is estimated to hours, pomodoro or something similar can be used.

+# Focused hours/**pomodoro**s

+Pomodoros are most effective way to get tasks done.

+Pomodoro incorporates both Mono-tasking and recalibration.

+25 minutes of focus without distraction provides a mono-task environment.
+If anyone/anything interrupts, you could say you are on a Pomodoro and will connect back later.

 The breaks in pomodoro have a effect of recalibration.
 Specially if you will go away from 5-10 minutes, you come up with better strategy.